magicmitra/MaryJaneLounge/README.md

 - [ ] Extend footer navigation to include buttons for profile and menu

 Components:
-- Product: has image, item name, item price, order button.
+- MenuItem: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.
 - Cart (rendered on button click): Renders the contents inside the Redux store cart.
 Cart Items can be deleted with the press of a button.
 - Check: ordered from cart moves to the check.